lorenzo-querol/lorenzo-querol.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Master's student at Osaka University.
-Information Science.
+subtitle: Master's student of Information Science at Osaka University.
+Intelligence and Sensing Laboratory.

 profile:
   align: right